 The overall theme and content of the course is intended to encourage independent design thinking in the field of the interior.
 In this respect, the curriculum focuses in an advanced and systematic way on aspects of the profession and practice.
 Design and research for design occupies a large proportion of the course and the process of design is rehearsed through the vehicle of project work.
 There is an emphasis upon putting you in a real, complex and ambiguous context for project work, with many more parameters that cover social, political and economic contexts as well as the physical context.

 Modules and projects are delivered within a design studio unit that sets a theme for your design work over the academic year, which creates a collaborative working model.
 The studio runs projects in a range of research interests, sites, building types, cultural and theoretical contexts.
-The Cass Interiors shares a commitment to contemporary design and its global and local contexts, a passion for building, and desire to test the premises of the interior, theoretically as well as practically.
+The School's Interiors cluster shares a commitment to contemporary design and its global and local contexts, a passion for building, and desire to test the premises of the interior, theoretically as well as practically.

 The course addresses the needs of graduates from interior, spatial and architectural backgrounds where traditional roles are increasingly blurred and design skills may be needed in a variety of guises.
 It emphasises generic and transferable skills in design of the built environment, and locates the subject in this broader context to encourage you to seek and create opportunities for the practice of their discipline.